 Whether you are still in school, just graduated or have already started repaying your student loans it is important to stay on the right track with your student loans.
 That means avoiding fees and extra interest costs, keeping your payments affordable, and protecting your credit rating.
-Check out the tips below to help you stay on top of your student loan repayment and remember student loan repayment is your responsibility and you are your own best advocate!
+Check out the tips below to help you stay on top of your student loan repayment.
+Remember, student loan repayment is your responsibility and you are your own best advocate!

 - Private loans are not eligible for federal repayment options however, the lender may offer some type of forbearance, or you may be able to make interest-only payments for some period of time.
 Read your original private loan paperwork carefully and then talk to the lender about what repayment options you may have.